 One peculiarity of the Canadian student aid system has been the tendency of provinces to deliver at least a portion of their non-repayable assistance (i.e. grants) in the form of forgivable loans.
-For example, prior to 2017 in Ontario, single students enrolled for two standard-length terms per academic year could borrow up to \$11,400, of which \$4,300 (that is, the entire provincial portion of the loan) could be forgiven if the student successfully completed the year.
+For example, prior to 2017 in Ontario, single students enroled for two standard-length terms per academic year could borrow up to \$11,400, of which \$4,300 (that is, the entire provincial portion of the loan) could be forgiven if the student successfully completed the year.
 For the most part, these programs have been on the wane, though they remain significant in Nova Scotia.

-Actual figures on loans and grants in Canada are difficult to come by for a variety of reasons.
+Actual figures on loans and grants in Canada are difficult to gather.
 Federal data is, at best, three years out of date by the time an annual report is released.
-Apart from Alberta, Quebec, and Saskatchewan, most provinces do not publicly release data on the amounts of loans and grants they deliver.
+Apart from Alberta, Québec, and Saskatchewan, most provinces do not publicly release data on the amounts of loans and grants they deliver.
 Through to about 2010, provincial governments did publicly release some loan/grant statistics via an annual survey run by the Canada Millennium Scholarship Foundation, so reasonably good data is available until the start of this decade.
-Since then, it has been more difficult to obtain data.
-For the past several years Higher Education Strategy Associates used freedom of information requests to update pre-2010 data to the year 2020-21.
+Since then. it has been more difficult to obtain data.
+For the past several years Higher Education Strategy Associates used freedom of information requests to update pre-2010 data to the year 2021-22.

-Figure 5.7 shows the total need-based assistance issued by type in Canada over the past 28 years, in constant 2020 dollars.
+Figure 5.7 shows the total need-based assistance issued by type in Canada over the past 29 years, in constant 2021 dollars.
 Net loans - that is total loans minus loan remission - are shown to avoid double-counting.
-Student aid reached a peak during the recession in the mid-1990s when tuition fees were rising quickly, before fading away due to a combination of lower need (as students began to earn more income in the post-96 recovery) and a tightening of student loan criteria to exclude more students at private vocational colleges.
+Student loans reached a peak during the recession in the mid-1990s when tuition fees were rising quickly, before fading away due to a combination of lower need (as students began to earn more income in the post-96 recovery) and a tightening of student loan criteria to exclude more students at private vocational colleges.
 From about 2000 onwards, the total amount of student aid provided by Canadian governments, both federal and provincial, increased by about 4% per year on average after inflation.
 It then increased very substantially in 2017-18 due to changes both in the federal program and in the province of Ontario, which in both cases involved eliminating tax credits and converting them to grants.
-In the final year for which data is available, 2020-21 (a year in which the federal government spent a great deal of COVID relief money on students), total government need-based aid was roughly \$11.2 billion, of which 55% came in the form of loans.
-Of the remainder, roughly 99% was delivered in grants and the rest through various form of provincial loan forgiveness.
+In the final year for which data is available, 2020-21 (a year in which the federal government spent a great deal of COVID relief money on students), total government need-based aid was roughly \$9.7 billion, of which 49% came in the form of loans.
+Of the remaining half, roughly 99% was delivered in grants and the rest through various forms of provincial loan forgiveness.

-There have also been shifts over time in the sources of student aid, shown below in Figure 5.8.
+There have been shifts over time in the sources of student aid, shown below in figure 5.8.
 In the mid-1990s, most of the aid provided came from provincial governments.
 After 2000, and the creation of the Canada Millennium Scholarship Foundation, the balance shifted and an increasing proportion of funds began to be provided either directly or indirectly by the federal government.
-In the early 2010s, provincial funding grew substantially - thanks mainly to Ontario, and it was provinces who again provided over 50% of support to students between 2012 and 2016.
-However, since the election of the Trudeau government the pendulum swung back again, and in the COVID year of 2020-21, it was the federal government which provided almost two-thirds of all student aid in Canada.
+In the early 2010s, provincial funding grew substantially - thanks mainly to Ontario - and it was provinces that again provided over 50% of support to students between 2012 and 2016.
+However, since the election of the Trudeau government, the pendulum has swung back again, and by 2021-22 the federal government provided almost two-thirds of all student aid in Canada.

-Figure 5.8 - Total Annual Need-based Student Aid by Source, Canada, 1992-93 to 2020-21 in Millions of \$2020
+Figure 5.8: Total Annual Need-Based Student Aid by Source, Canada, 1992-93 to 2020-22 in Millions of \$2021

-Education Tax Credits in Canada: A Short Explainer
+Education Tax Credits in Canada:

+A Short Explainer